Irenevn16/lab-java-add-and-update/README-EDITADO.md

 6. **Write a short answer in README.md**.
 In your `README.md`, write a short answer to the following questions:

    - Did you use the same type of route to update patient information as to update an employee's department?
+No, PUT para actualizar completamente una clase, y PATCH para cambiar partes específicas
   - Why did you choose the selected strategy?
+PUT lo usé porque te permite editar todo a la vez, mientras que PATCH es más útil cuando solo quieres modificar una cosa
   - What are the advantages and disadvantages of the strategies you chose for creating these routes?
+PATCH: modificaciones parciales y específicas.
+PUT: actualiza por completo
   - What is the cost-benefit between using `PUT` and `PATCH`?

 <br>